 But of course you can’t avoid forever the ancient ruins of Delphi proper, which stand on a steep beneath a pair of cliffs known as the Phaedriades, in a location more sheltered and even more auspicious than the one occupied by the modern village.
 Prior to the end of the nineteenth century AD, the ancestors of many of the people who live next door to the ruins today had this spot for their home.
 They called their village Kastri then, Delphi being a name long since consigned to history; many scholars then were unconvinced that a real place by the name had ever existed.
 But the descriptions of Delphi’s location and surrounding landscape in ancient texts, combined with the odd bits of inscription-covered rubble that kept surfacing around Kastri, gradually convinced historians that this otherwise unremarkable mountain village had in fact been built atop one of the most storied sites of all antiquity.
 At the turn of the twentieth century, a French archaeological team uprooted Kastri and moved it bodily to one side, despite protests and threats from the understandably discomfited locals.
 Then, they began to excavate.
 The things they found soon convinced the villagers to give up their protests along with the old name of their village; Kastri became Delphi again for the sake of the international tourist trade.

-Yet Delphi wasn’t a uniformly Greek institution at all; virtually all of the lands bordering the Mediterranean, Adriatic, and Aegean Seas regarded it with awe.
+Yet Delphi wasn’t a uniformly Greek institution at all; virtually all of the lands bordering the Mediterranean regarded it with awe.
 All of them came here to worship, to negotiate, to schmooze, to spectate, to play, and of course to query the oracle about the murky future.
 Things which occurred here millennia ago profoundly shaped the world we know today.

 The sheer multifarious multi-dimensionality of Delphi makes it a challenging subject for any writer.
 It’s one of those subjects you can never get to the bottom of, one that’s constantly revealing unexpected new depths, undreamed-of new connections.
 I knew going into this project that I could write a meticulous history of the Delphi which has been revealed by the archaeologists’ spades and quite probably end up with something readable and enjoyable as well as historically accurate.
 But I also knew that to tell the story only of that Delphi of reality, leaving out the Delphi of the poetic imagination, would be to capture only half of the subject at best.

 This, then, is my attempt to encompass the whole scope of one of the most fascinating places that has ever existed in either realm.
-First we’ll explore the Delphi of myth, then move on to the Delphi of recorded history; by those means we can hopefully come to terms with Delphi as a whole.
-We’ll try to see the place and, indeed, the world of which it was such a fundamental part as the Greeks saw it; I’ll be writing in a style meant to capture some of their literary culture’s flavor, even as I’ve updated it to make it more accessible to the modern reader.
-(In that light, I do hope you’ll forgive me the use of some gendered language and even some sexual and racial stereotypes.)
+First we’ll explore the Delphi of myth, then move on to the Delphi of recorded history; by that means we can hopefully come to terms with Delphi as a whole.
+We’ll try to see the place and, indeed, the world of which it was such a fundamental part as the Greeks saw them; I’ll be writing in a style meant to capture some of their literature’s flavor, even as I update it to make it more accessible to the modern reader.
+(I do hope you’ll forgive me the use of some gendered language and even some sexual and racial stereotypes.)

 Before the time of mortal men, before even the time of the Olympian gods, there were Gaia, the Mother Earth, and Uranus, the Father Heaven.
 She was bawdy, intuitive, impulsive — the child at play, the predator on the hunt.
 He was rarefied, thoughtful, intellectual — the scholar at his books, the stars in their clockwork procession.
 Gaia was physics; Uranus was metaphysics.